 Paola Prints on 100% cotton sateen

-Paola Pillows are only made from smooth and soft shiny cotton sateen.
+Paola Pillows are made from smooth and soft shiny cotton sateen.
 Printed using fiber reactive inks means that the cloth is washable- what better fabric to showcase beautiful natural plants and flowers.
 After washing, the pillow covers become softer overtime- perfect for a clean soft, resting place after a long day at work.
 Who wants to snuggle up to heavy rough, upholstery when a sunflower will do?

 Musicians re-create themselves too.